 Henderson Lead Hazard Control and Healthy Homes Program

 On August 1, 2013, the City of Henderson was awarded a total of $2.3 million through the U.S. Department of Housing and Urban Development (HUD) Office of Healthy Homes and Lead Hazard Control (OHHLHC).
 The purpose is to reduce lead-based paint hazards in pre-1978 homes.
-With this funding, the city has collaborated with the UNLV Department of Environmental and Occupational Health to create the Henderson Lead Hazard Control and Healthy Homes Program.
+This is a collaborative project between City of Henderson and the University of Nevada Las Vegas (UNLV).

 Lead is a naturally occurring heavy metal that historically was added to gasoline and residential paint.
 Homes build before 1978 may contain lead-based paint, which becomes a health hazard as the paint ages, cracks and peels.
-Even the smallest amount of deterioration of lead-based paint can harm children.
-Young children age five and under are particularly sensitive to lead exposure and will have irreversible health effects, including neurological damage.
+Even the smallest amount of deterioration of lead-based paint can harm children and cause irreversible health effects.
 The only way to know if your home has lead-based paint is to have a lead-based paint inspection and risk assessment.